 The Rogers and Evans Archive contains a wealth of materials on this aspect of their careers, including related tickets, programs, flyers, advertisements, and other ephemera.
 Take a look at a selection of these items below and tell us, did you ever meet Roy Rogers or Dale Evans at one of their live performances or public appearances?

 Click on any image below to enlarge it and open up an image gallery:

-MALLORY FURNIER is Special Projects Archivist.
+MALLORY FURNIER is Special Projects Archivist at the Libraries and Archives of the Autry National Center.
+She also serves as reference archivist and research librarian for the Undisciplined Research Project.
 When not arranging, describing, and preserving remnants of the past she enjoys ruminating about early film fandom and censorship, consumerism, and genealogy.

 The Autry Blog

 presents news and views from inside the Autry National Center of the American West.